Rippledoc

 For now can just be a walkthrough: detailed instructions, start to finish, on how to use some basic feature(s) of your project.

-It’s much appreciated by this reader if you’d please include dates along with the version numbers.
-In this doc, summarize user-facing changes; if readers are interested in seeing individual code changes, they can always look at the version control logs.
+It’s much appreciated by this reader if you’d please include dates along with version numbers.
+In this changes doc, summarize user-facing changes; if readers are interested in seeing individual code changes, they can always look at the version control logs.

 Other ideas for documents you (or potential contributors) might write: